Rhode Island Family Law Attorneys Protecting the Rights of Those Going Through Divorce, Custody, and Other Family Law Matters

 In addition to seeking orders to protect victims of domestic violence, we can also seek other orders from the court, prohibiting the other party from harassing you or taking action that will adversely affect your property.

 Same-Sex Marital Disputes

-Our experienced Rhode Island family law attorneys are well-versed in changes in the laws relating to same-sex couples.
+Our experienced Rhode Island family law lawyers are well-versed in changes in the laws relating to same-sex couples.
 We can discuss your rights and work on crafting a solution to your marital dispute.
-We can also develop postnuptial agreements that address your concerns.
+We can also develop post-nuptial agreements that address your concerns.

 - Child Custody, visitation, and support where the parents are unmarried

 - Post-divorce parenting and support issues